kylepmartin/ai-initiative-legal/privacy-policy.md

 Your privacy is important to us.

-1. **Data Collected**
+1. **What Data We Collect**
-   This app does not collect or store personal data beyond what is required by TikTok’s API for uploading videos (e.g., access token, user ID).
+   This tool does not collect or store personal data.
+It operates entirely on the user’s local environment.

 2. **Third-Party Services**
-   This app uses the TikTok Content Posting API to upload videos.
-All interactions with TikTok are subject to their Privacy Policy.

-3. **Local Use Only**
-   All data (such as video files and scripts) are stored locally on the user's device and not sent to external servers.
+   This tool interacts with TikTok’s Content Posting API and third-party AI services (such as OpenAI, ElevenLabs, etc.) based on the user’s API keys.
+These services are governed by their respective privacy policies.

+3. **No External Data Storage**
+   All operations are performed locally.
+No user data, access tokens, or video content is stored on external servers.
+Please do not share your API keys or access tokens with anyone.

 4. **Security**
-   We do not store or share any user information beyond what is required for functionality.
-Please do not share your access token publicly.

-5. **Changes**
+   Users are responsible for managing their API credentials securely.
+We do not have access to, nor do we collect, any of your personal information or content.

+5. **Not a Public Product**
+   This tool is currently under active development and **not intended for public use**.
+Should this change in the future, this privacy policy will be updated accordingly.

+6. **Changes to this Policy**
-   We may update this policy occasionally.
-Continued use means you accept the changes.
+   We may update this privacy policy at any time.
+Continued use of the tool implies acceptance of the latest version.

 Last updated: April 17, 2025